dsass11/insite-etls/README.md

 4. **Product Popularity Analysis**: Ranks products by their centrality in the network
    - Goes beyond simple purchase counts to understand product relationships
    - Helps identify products that drive additional purchases

+From this sample data, we can extract several valuable insights:

+1. **Customer Communities**: John and Alice form a distinct purchasing community separate from Bob
+2. **Product Centrality**: The Laptop has the highest influence score, indicating it's a central product
+3. **Customer Influence**: John and Alice have equal influence in the network
+4. **Product Relationships**: Customers who buy Laptops also tend to buy Headphones
+5. **Isolated Segments**: Bob and his Tablet purchase represent an isolated segment that may benefit from targeted marketing

 ## How It Works